• Skip to primary navigation

 • 1 pinch red pepper flakes (optional for more heat)

-• ¼ teaspoon smoked paprika (pimenton)
+• ¼ teaspoon smoked paprika (or Pimenton)

 Instructions